UA Parking & Transportation

-- A $20.00 late fee will be added on the fourteenth calendar day from the date the citation was issued.
+- A $20.00 late fee will be added after the fourteenth calendar day from the date the citation was issued.
 Citations that are under appeal are placed on hold and if upheld, late fees do not accrue until fourteen calendar days after adjudication.

-- I received a citation, what options are available other than payment?
+- I received a citation.
+What options are available other than payment?

 - There are two available options, other than paying the fine, to handle your citation.